 Based on technology, the market is segmented into multi-stage and single-stage.
 The fundamental difference between multi and single-stage compressors is the number of times the gas gets compressed between the inlet valve and the tool nozzle.
 Multi-stage compressors are primarily used in the fill storage tanks and hydrogen production plants, as well as for the transportation of hydrogen through the pipeline.
 These compressors can be customized and sized to match the flow of hydrogen gas produced by a reformer or electrolyzer.

 As most of the current energy supply is obtained for the burning of fossil fuels, there has been a considerable impact on the environment.
-Therefore, the individuals and manufacturers are shifting towards alternative fuels to sustain growth in the years to come in.
+Therefore, individuals and manufacturers are shifting towards alternative fuels to sustain growth in the years to come in.
 This market sentiment has led to the change in energy outlook, further creating a demand for clean fuels such as hydrogen.
 Additionally, now the manufacturers in the industry are also focusing on developing multi-stage compressors that can use other sources of energy, including thermal energy and solar energy.

-According to the International Energy Agency (IEA), the demand for hydrogen has grown more than threefold since 1975, further anticipated to rise in the forthcoming years, resulting in the establishment of more hydrogen production plants and pipeline for its transportation.
+According to the International Energy Agency (IEA), the demand for hydrogen has grown more than threefold since 1975, further anticipated to rise in the forthcoming years, resulting in the establishment of more hydrogen production plants and pipelines for its transportation.